pyQode/pyqode.designer/README.rst

 License
 ----------------

-pyQode is licensed under the LGPL v3.
+pyQode is licensed under the MIT license.

 Requires